TheOtherRolesAU/TheOtherRoles/README.md

 # Changelog
 <details>
   <summary>Click to show the Changelog</summary>

+**Version 4.5.3**
+- Added a new role: Yo-Yo (Impostor) - Mark and blink to a position, then blink back to the start of the blink!
+- Added a new option to Jackal And Sidekick: Jackal / Sidekick can sabotage lights (cooldown syncs with Imp Sabotages)
+- Added a new option: Block Dead Impostor From Sabotaging
+- Added a new option to the Tracker: Tracking Type: Arrow, Proximity Meter, Both
+- Added a new feature: The host is always displayed to all players, in the meeting ui and ping  tracker text
+- Added a new feature: Ghosts see the icons of all players on their map
+- Fixed the chat command to ban a player from the lobby `/ban`
+- Fixed an issue where killing in PropHunt crashed the lobby
+- Fixed an issue with the very short kill distance in Vanilla HideNSeek
+- Changed trapper trap: is now visible with transparency to the trapper while inactive

  **Version 4.5.2**
 - Updated to Among Us version 2024.3.5s (various small / "long" features and bugfixes)